 Increasingly, my online sales have become a chaotic scramble for buyers.
-The last one sold out in 3 minutes.
+They sell out in minutes.
 The buying experience is unpleasant for many and disadvantages those who are a little slower or want to take more time looking at work before buying.
 I have made this change guided by the importance of equity in regards to ability and a desire to make the buying process less stressful.

 -Sign up for my mailing list

 –Complete the Google form

 -Names will be drawn using a random number picker